ArpitKhatri5/Artificial-Neural-Network-from-scratch/README.md

 # Artificial-Neural-Network-from-scratch
-To get back in touch with the fundamentals of AI, I built an artificial neural network using nothing but python.
+<i>Nowadays, creating a deep learning algorithm is incredibly easy.
+Using a few libraries will allow any model to be created with only a few lines of code.<br>But I realized that this made me incredibly disconnected with the underlying principles of neural networks.
+The math: the calculas, linear algebra that is the backbone of neural networks.
+So to get back in touch with the fundamentals, I built an artificial neural network using nothing but python.
 No libraries, just math.
-Not even numpy.